 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-You may need vaginectomy if you have vaginal cancer.
-Your provider will usually try other treatments first.
+You may need a vaginectomy if you have vaginal cancer.
+Your provider usually tries other treatments first.
 These may include radiation therapy, surgery or chemotherapy.
 If those treatments don’t work, your provider may recommend vaginectomy.

-Part of the female reproductive system, the vagina is a tube made of muscle.
-It starts at the vulva (the external genitals) and extends to the cervix (the opening of the uterus).
-Depending on the location and size of the tumors, the stage of cancer and whether it has spread, your provider may recommend:
+Depending on the location and size of the cancer, the stage of cancer and whether it has spread, your provider may recommend:

 This procedure is relatively uncommon.
-Providers can usually treat most vaginal cancer with radiation and chemotherapy.
+Providers can usually treat vaginal cancer with radiation and surgery to remove just the cancer.
 So, vaginectomy isn’t often necessary.

 Advertisement

-Some women choose to have a vaginoplasty following a vaginectomy.
-This is surgery to reconstruct a vagina.
-A vaginoplasty procedure allows women to have vaginal intercourse.
+After a vaginectomy, you may choose to have a vaginoplasty.
+This is surgery to create a vagina so that you can have vaginal intercourse.
 If you’re interested in this procedure, talk to your provider.
-They will discuss your options, including when to get this additional surgery.
+They’ll discuss your options, including when to get this surgery.

-You’ll need to stay in the hospital after the procedure, usually for a few days but up to a week.
-The length of stay depends on the type of vaginectomy you had and whether you had other surgeries as well.
-While you’re in the hospital, your provider will monitor you and give you medications to relieve pain.
-These medications also reduce swelling and lower the risk of infection.
+You’ll need to stay in the hospital after the procedure.
+How long you stay depends on the type of vaginectomy you had.
+While you’re in the hospital, your provider will monitor you and give you medications to relieve pain and lower the risk of infection.

 When you’re able to go home, your provider will tell you how to care for yourself and how to take care of your incisions.
 Follow your provider’s instructions carefully.
-You should limit physical activity for at least a few weeks.
-You’ll need to avoid lifting or carrying anything heavy.
-Your provider will tell you how long you should rest.
+You should limit physical activity for at least a few weeks and give yourself plenty of time to rest.

 Advertisement